Friday, February 10, 2012

 Coverage:

-PPACA, when fully implemented, extends coverage to millions of Americans that don't have insurance right now.
+When fully implemented, PPACA extends coverage to millions of Americans that don't have insurance right now.
 The plan is likely to extend coverage of some kind to as much as 98% of these people.
 This was one of the big talking points for the administration and something that the plan is actually likely to accomplish.
 There are several factors that drive this.
 The plan creates significant tax penalties for all but the very smallest businesses that don't provide insurance coverage for their employees.
 It also provides penalties for individuals who do not purchase coverage when it is available.
 There are also tax breaks for the working poor to help cover the cost of purchasing coverage.
 These three factors alone, however, would probably not be enough to extend coverage to the 98% level.
-The final part is the creation of State Exchanges and the expansion of Medicaid.
-These last two pieces will bring coverage to most American's and will reduce the uninsured in this country to a very small percentage of the population.
+The final parts are the creation of State Exchanges and the expansion of Medicaid.
+These last two pieces will bring coverage to most Americans, and will reduce the uninsured in this country to a very small percentage of the population.

 The problem of the uninsured:

-Before we continue the discussion on coverage of the uninsured it would be helpful to truly understand the characteristics of the uninsured populations.
-By now, everyone has heard the number of 47 million Americans who are uninsured.
+Before we continue the discussion on coverage of the uninsured, it would be helpful to truly understand the characteristics of the uninsured populations.
+By now, everyone has heard the number: 47 million uninsured Americans.
 Right up front, we need to recognize that there are not 47 million uninsured Americans.
-It's true to say that according to the latest census data there are 47 million "people" living in this country who are "currently" uninsured.
-Roughly 10 million of those 47 million people are not American citizens at all.
-Now, it's an entirely different debate to address what, if any, obligation we do have for providing insurance to people in this country who are not citizens.
+It's true to say that according to the latest census data, there are 47 million "people" living in this country who are "currently" uninsured.
+Roughly 10 million of those 47 million people are not American citizens.
+Now, it's an entirely different debate to address what, if any obligation we do have for providing insurance to people in this country who are not citizens.
 The point is, if we're to subscribe to the belief that health care is a right of all Americans, and that it is our obligation to provide affordable health insurance for every citizen, then we need to begin with 37 million uninsured Americans.
 Once we accept our new starting point, we'll need to further dissect that number.
 Again, according to the most recent census, there are some interesting statistics about this population.
 First, 60% of the uninsured population reported that they were in "excellent health."
 How many of these people could afford health insurance but are choosing not to buy it because they won't be using it?
 16 million of the uninsured population reported a family income that is over $50,000 per year, which is higher than the mean family income in this country, and half of those 16 million reported making over $75,000 per year.
 I think it's fair to say that most, if not all, of this population could afford health insurance given their income levels.
 Another interesting statistic is that 45% of the uninsured population is uninsured for less than 4 months.
 These are people who are uninsured for a very short period of time while they change jobs or carriers.
 According to the Kaiser Foundation, the number of people who are uninsured for more than 1 year, do not qualify for Medicare or Medicaid, and make less than $50,000 per year numbers about 8 million.
 This represents about 3% of the population in this country.
 Now that we better understand the population that we want to impact, we can develop more efficient plans to address the problems.

 Better Options for Coverage: